 - Seasonings: I use a packet of Sazon Goya with Azafran for this recipe and it gives the couscous, chicken, and veggies such a wonderful flavor.
 You can find Sazon Goya at most of your local supermarket and Walmart.

-First add the pearl couscous to the pot, then layer the shredded chicken and frozen peas and carrots on top.
+First, add the shredded chicken to the pot, then layer the pearl couscous and frozen peas and carrots on top.

 Measure out 3 cups of unsalted chicken stock and add the salt and packet of Sazon Goya with Azafran to it.
 Stir in the seasonings until they fully dissolve into the stock.